Changissnz/selfinterest/README.md

 of equations on matters outside of their immediate field, matters that intersect with other fields, since the equations in social matters, especially, seldom remain singularly objective for long.
 And even if singularly objective, the equation could not be more important than the prospects for making dues on top of that equation.
+Why would self-interest turn into a static force upon the social arrivals of equations in relation to its host?